IQTLabs/voices/reading.md

 ---

-Audio files to characterize the room response are available:
+Audio files to characterize the room response are also available:
 > Lab41-SRI-VOiCES-< room >-< signal >-mc< mic_ID >-< mic_type >-< mic_location >.wav

 As are recordings of distactor noise only or ambient room background only: